BCom, ThL, DipTh, BD(Hons), MA, PhD

 Thom spent several years serving as a pastor and chaplain in Anglican churches and schools before commencing at Trinity, where he teaches systematic theology.
 Every aspect of Christian truth gets him excited, but he has a particular interest in the doctrine of God, and is currently undertaking research into the doctrine of the Church at the time of the Reformation.

 Thom is married to Mary Jane and they have four children.
 On days together they enjoy working in the garden, going bush, and making music of varying levels of tunefulness.

 Since 2004, Dan has had the privilege of serving in vocational ministry—both as a student and as a pastor at two churches.
 Immediately before coming to Trinity, Dan spent four years at Trinity Evangelical Divinity School in Chicago where he researched the New Testament use of the Old Testament, particularly Paul’s use of Isaiah and its implications for mission and ethics.

 Dan teaches New Testament and Greek.
 He loves helping people grow in knowledge and love of God through seeing the riches and wisdom of Christ in the Scriptures.

-Academic Dean, Lecturer in Church History
+Part-time Lecturer in Church History

 BSc/BA(Hons), Dip Div/Miss, MDiv, ThM